sjtuwescan/e-GAI/README.md

-# e-GAI: e-Value-based Generalized \u03B1-Investing for Online FDR Control
+# e-GAI: e-Value-based Generalized α-Investing for Online FDR Control

 This repository implements the **e-GAI** and **p-RAI** methods described in our paper:

-> **e-GAI: e-value-based Generalized \u03B1-Investing for Online False Discovery Rate Control**
+> **e-GAI: e-value-based Generalized α-Investing for Online False Discovery Rate Control**

 ## 📁 Repository Structure